-The Internet Explorer 8 tutorial series shows you some of the things you can do with Microsoft's popular web browser.
+The Internet Explorer 8 tutorial series shows you some things you can do with Microsoft's popular web browser.

 This is the first of a six part series.
-Here I introduce you to some of the new features in IE8, such as Accelerators and InPrivate Browsing.
+Here I introduce you to some new features in IE8, such as Accelerators and InPrivate Browsing.

 Part Two continues to introduce new features of the browser software, such as the SmartScreen and Smart Address Bar Searches.